 New features and enhancements

-Previously, materialized views could only be created on regular user tables.
-In data warehousing scenarios, materialized views are often used for data transformation, and lightweight real-time data warehouses need more flexibility.
-With V4.3.5, you can now create materialized views based on existing materialized views—enabling nested materialized views.
-These support both full and incremental refresh, just like non-nested views, and you can also create materialized view logs for them.
-The freshness of a nested materialized view depends on its underlying base views; to keep upper-level views up to date, you’ll need to refresh the lower-level materialized views first.
+In versions earlier than V4.3.5, materialized views could only be created on regular user tables.
+In data warehouse scenarios, materialized views are used for data processing.
+To support lightweight real-time data warehouses, V4.3.5 allows the creation of new materialized views based on existing materialized views, known as nested materialized views.
+Nested materialized views support the same refresh methods as non-nested ones, including full and incremental refreshes.
+Therefore, V4.3.5 supports creating materialized view logs based on materialized views.
+The freshness of data in nested materialized views depends on the base table's data freshness.
+To ensure the freshness of upper-level materialized views, users must refresh the underlying materialized views first.

-For more information, see the section on creating nested materialized views in Create a materialized view (MySQL-compatible mode) or Create a materialized view (Oracle-compatible mode).
+For more information, see the section on creating nested materialized views in Create a materialized view (MySQL mode) or Create a materialized view (Oracle mode).

 Data import and export

-LOAD DATAandINSERT INTO SELECTstatements.
-Note that specifying the last-level partition as hash or key type is not supported.For more information, see Full direct load or Incremental direct load.
+LOAD DATAandINSERT INTO SELECTsyntax.
+However, it does not support specifying the last-level partition type as Hash/Key.For more information, see Full direct load or Incremental direct load.

 Index enhancements